-Let's take a look at United States Military Special Operations Groups:
+Let's take a look at United States military special operations groups.

-Army Special Forces
+US Army Special Forces

-It's quite common for the layman (and the media) to refer to all Special Operations Forces as "Special Forces."
-However, there is only one real "Special Forces," and that's the United States Army Special Forces, sometimes referred to as the "Green Berets."
-The other "elite" military groups are more properly referred to as "Special Operations Forces," or "Special Ops."
-It may interest you to know that many Special Forces soldiers don't like the nickname "Green Beret."
-The first Special Forces unit in the Army was formed on 11 June 1952, when the 10th Special Forces Group was activated at Fort Bragg, North Carolina.
+It's quite common for the layman (and the media) to refer to all special operations forces as "special forces."
+However, there is only one real special forces, and that's the U.S. Army Special Forces, sometimes referred to as the "Green Berets."
+The other elite military groups are more properly referred to as "special operations forces," or "special ops."
+It may interest you to know that many Special Forces soldiers don't like the nickname Green Beret.
+The first Special Forces unit in the Army was formed on June 11, 1952, when the 10th Special Forces Group was activated at Fort Bragg, N.C.